apostrophecms/apostrophe/README.md

       return jot.init({
         files: appy.files,
         areas: appy.areas,
+        pages: appy.pages,
         app: app,
         uploadfs: uploadfs,
         permissions: jotPermissions,
       }, callback);
     }

-"What are `appy.files` and `appy.areas`?"
+"What are `appy.files`, `appy.areas` and `appy.pages`?"
 MongoDB collections.
-You are responsible for connecting to MongoDB and creating these two collection objects, then providing them to Jot.
+You are responsible for connecting to MongoDB and creating these three collection objects, then providing them to Jot.
 (Hint: it's pretty convenient with Appy.)
-For best results, `areas` should have a unique index on the `slug` property.
+For best results, `areas` and `pages` should both have a unique index on the `slug` property.
+The `areas` collection is used for independent areas, while the `pages` collection is handy when areas should be logically grouped together (consider the "main" and "sidebar" content areas of a webpage, for instance).
+Jot's getArea, putArea and getPage methods make all that easy for you as you'll see below.

 "What is `app`?" `app` is your Express 3.0 app object.
 See the Express documentation for how to create an application.
 Again, Appy helps here.